DanielCiccC/DanielCiccC.github.io/FINM3407/notes/tutorial11.md

   - Yield curve relative to interest rate could be downwards sloping

 Model
-- propose coniditioning the entire term structure of interest rates rather than looking at a single rate
+- propose conditioning the entire term structure of interest rates rather than looking at a single rate
 - Incorporating multiple points on the yield curve (short, medium and long maturities)
 - Grinblatt and Moskowitz found that my